pavelvrublevskij/codeacademy-spring-2025/eshop/README.md

 - Always specify a Maven profile (`-Pno-security` or `-Psecurity-basic-mvc`) when building/running
 - The enforcer plugin will fail the build if no profile is specified
 - Database profile (`-Dspring-boot.run.profiles=`) is separate from security profile (`-P`)
+- API documentation is automatically generated and available via Swagger UI
+- All REST endpoints support both JSON and XML formats (where applicable)